 Step 3: Letting your practice evolve

-The questions I shared above were exciting and useful in the beginning, but as time went on I found that answering them every day required a lot of effort and they weren’t always.
+The questions I shared above were exciting and useful in the beginning, but as time went on I found that answering them every day required a lot of effort and they weren’t always relevant.
 As a result my writing became inconsistent.

 I also felt like I had begun to master the task, which made me feel empowered and confident.
 This is a trick of the mind; thinking that the job is done.
 The value of this task comes from consistency – mastering it as a regular practice, not a once off.